Saltwood Castle: Becket

 Thomas Becket had asked Henry II on behalf of the Church for the restoration of the castle as an ecclesiastical palace.
 Henry instead gave it to one of his loyal barons named Ranulf de Broc.

 This leads to the implication that some complicity was possible in the murder of Becket by the baron Ranulf de Broc.
-It was during this time at Saltwood, on December 28, 1170, that four knights are presumed to have plotted the death of Becket, which took place the following day at Canterbury Cathedral, about 15 miles (24 km) away.
+It was during this time at Saltwood, on 28 December 1170, that four knights are presumed to have plotted the death of Becket, which took place the following day at Canterbury Cathedral, about 15 miles (24 km) away.
 Hugh de Moreville was one of the four knights that committed the assassination, along with Reginald Fitzurse, William de Tracey, and Richard le Breton.

 Later medieval history

-After Becket's assassination, the castle was returned to the control of the archbishop of Canterbury.

 In the aftermath of the Revolt of 1173–1174 Saltwood Castle was demolished (slighted).
+During Richard I's reign, the king returned the castle to the archbishop of Canterbury.

 Gun-ports in the gatehouse that date to the period 1385–94 are attributed to Henry Yevele (fl.
 1353–1400), called the "English father of the science of artillery fortification" by B.H.
 St John O'Neil.
 A fourteenth-century chip-carved chest with arcading and rosettes along the front, with a later panelled top, formerly in the parish church, was reputed to have come originally from Saltwood Castle.
 The Wycliffite William Thorpe's account of his interrogation at Saltwood in 1407 is a familiar document because it was published by sixteenth-century Reformers.